 What Trees Should I Plant Around My Pool?

 Having a pool is about more than swimming, isn't it?
 When you install a pool, you’re also looking to make your home and yard more inviting.
-And nothing creates a spa-like atmosphere like lush greenery.
+And nothing creates a spa-like atmosphere like lush greenery or plants around the pool.

 For starters, keep in mind that function is just as important as form.
-Think about how certain trees will work with your pool, not simply how they look.
+Think about how certain plants and trees will work with your pool, not simply how they look.

 Here are some tips for planning your landscaping after your pool is installed.